finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 31 Aug 2023):
+Here are some of FINOS' most active projects (as of 02 Sep 2023):

  - [Google Calendar API with FullCalendar](#Google-Calendar-API-with-FullCalendar)
  - [Common Domain Model (CDM)](#Common-Domain-Model-(CDM))